 So, which ants are the riskiest for your pet?
 Let’s look at some of the most common offenders:

 - Black ants: These are often common household pests.
-They often look similar to red ants or even fire ants except for their color.
-But, they aren’t nearly as harmful.
+They often look similar to red ants or even red fire ants except for their color, but they aren’t nearly as harmful.
 They don’t sting, but they can bite you or your dog.
 Their jaws can puncture the skin quite deeply.
 It’s not just the bite itself that can hurt.
 Black ants can produce a small amount of formic acid that causes a burning sensation.

 - Bull ants (bulldog ants): They are known for being very aggressive, and they can bite a dog’s paw many times in a row.
 The bite itself can hurt.
-But, your dog can also be allergic to the bite, which can cause further problems.
+Your dog can also be allergic to the bite, which can cause further problems.
 If they are allergic, the bite can cause extreme pain.
-It may even be fatal, if not treated.
+It may even be fatal if not treated.

 - Red ants (fire ants): They have some of the most painful bites of any ant species.
 Their bites and stings can cause an instant burning sensation that doesn’t go away quickly.
-Aside from the intense pain, fire ants work together to attack their prey.
-If your dog gets bitten or stung by one fire ant, they can quickly become covered in thousands of fire ants.
+Aside from the intense pain, red fire ants work together to attack their prey.
+If your dog gets bitten or stung by one fire ant, it can quickly become covered in thousands of fire ants and receive multiple stings.

 - Green ant (green-head ant): These can have a life-threatening bite.
 Your pup may not notice the bite itself at first.
-But, it’s the ant’s venom that leads to the pain and health risk.
-In some cases, the pain and stinging from the venom can last for up to a day.
+It’s the ant venom that leads to pain and health risk.
+In some cases, the pain and stinging from the ant venom can last for up to a day.

-- Carpenter ants: Not surprisingly, they are often found in wooded areas.
+- Carpenter ants: Not surprisingly, the carpenter ant is often found in wooded areas.
 They’re also common in homes, so it’s easy for your dog to come in contact with a nest.
-Because they’re so good at cutting through wood with their strong jaws, imagine how easy it is for them to sink into the soft pad of your dog’s foot!
+Because a carpenter ant is so good at cutting through wood with their strong jaws, imagine how easy it is for them to sink into the soft pad of your dog’s foot!
 Their bites can be painful and cause an irritating, stinging sensation.